stryker-mutator/stryker4s/docs/CONTRIBUTING.md

 1. Please [create an issue](https://github.com/stryker-mutator/stryker4s/issues/new) with your idea first or let us know via [Gitter](https://gitter.im/stryker-mutator/stryker4s).
 2. Create a fork on your GitHub account.
 3. When writing your code, please conform the existing coding style.
-This can be as easy as running `sbt scalafmt` to format your code, or use the latest version of IntelliJ and set the formatter to Scalafmt.
+We use Scalafmt as a code formatter.
+You can format your code by running `sbt scalafmt`, or use the latest version of IntelliJ and set the formatter to Scalafmt.
 It also helps to take a moment to review the [Scala style guide](https://docs.scala-lang.org/style/).
 4. Please create or edit unit/integration tests for any changed or added code.
 5. Confirm everything still works by running `sbt test`.
 6. Submit the pull request!